nathanalderson/usage_rules/README.md

 # swap AGENTS.md out for any file you like, e.g `CLAUDE.md`
 # sync projects as links to their usage rules
 # to save tokens.
-Agent can view them on demand
+Agent can view them on demand.
+# Existing rules in the file are retained.
 mix usage_rules.sync AGENTS.md --all \
   --inline usage_rules:all \
   --link-to-folder deps